brenthompson2/Trinity-Website/about/index.md

 ## Mission

-The mission of **Trinity Contracting & Design** is to help people build their dreams.
+The mission of <span class="title-font">Trinity Contracting & Design</span> is to help people build their dreams.

 No matter how big or how small, our team can professionally handle any construction task with 100% customer satisfaction as our top priority.